bmdk/bmos/README.md

 configured by default is the ST-Link virtual serial port.

 A simple main with a blink application and a shell is also included.

+To initialize external modules run:

+    git submodules update --init

+Ensure you have installed an arm-none-eabi toolchain and that it is in your PATH or set the path to the toolchain with

+    TOOLCHAIN_ROOT=<path to toolchain> make

+Run make at the top level to build everything.
+Results are available under each product in the build directory.